-Here, we’ll cover 5 of the most fundamental issues that can occur with your VoIP phone system.
+Here, we’ll cover five of the most fundamental issues that can occur with any cloud phone system.

 VoIP problems can involve networking or Internet connectivity issues.
 They can also include security problems and issues involving related devices.
-You can follow these steps in order and use the process of elimination to determine which issue needs fixing.
+Follow these steps in order and use the process of elimination to determine which issue needs fixing.

 - Faxing Issues & Other Devices